-(3) Represents the amount of an off-balance sheet obligation.
+(3) Represents the amount of an off-balance sheet commitment.

-Advance principal balances at December 31, 2022 increased 194 percent compared to year-end 2021.
-The increase in Advances resulted primarily from depository members' greater demand for liquidity, which was due in part to a decline in some members' deposit balances and loan growth.
-The decline in deposit balances was primarily driven by inflationary pressures and higher interest rates, which resulted in a more competitive deposit market and ultimately deposit outflows at some members.
-In March 2023, member demand for Advances accelerated in response to the stress placed on the banking industry and financial markets.
-Although Advance balances have increased, much of the demand has been for short-term Advances, which are often volatile as members' funding needs may change quickly.
-The future levels of Advance balances is difficult to predict and depends on many factors, including but not limited to, changes in the level of liquidity in the financial markets, changes in our members' deposit levels compared to loan growth and whether an economic downturn occurs.
+Advance principal balances at December 31, 2023 increased nine percent compared to year-end 2022.
+The increase in Advances resulted primarily from depository members' greater demand for liquidity due to such factors as declining deposit balances, member loan growth and the effects of higher interest rates.
+The future levels of Advance balances are difficult to predict and depend on many factors, including but not limited to, changes in the level of liquidity in the financial markets, changes in our members' deposit levels compared to loan growth and whether an economic downturn occurs.

-Letters of Credit are issued on behalf of members to support certain obligations of members (or members' customers) to third-party beneficiaries.
-Letters of Credit were elevated throughout 2021 and increased an additional \$6.7 billion (19 percent) in 2022 as members continue to primarily use them to secure higher levels of public unit deposits.
+Letters of Credit are issued on behalf of members to support certain obligations of members (or members' customers) to thirdparty beneficiaries.
+Letters of Credit increased \$5.8 billion (14 percent) in 2023 as members continue to use them primarily to secure higher levels of public unit deposits.
 Letters of Credit usually expire without being drawn upon.